ianderrington/genai/docs/Understanding/prompting/index.md

     26. To write any text, such as an essay or paragraph, that is intended to be similar to a provided sample, include the following instructions:
         * Please use the same language based on the provided paragraph[/title/text /essay/answer].

+## Humanization

+It can be quite helpful to create prompts that are more human-in nature.
+There are many variants of this, but many of the results stem from the use of words that baroque or otherwise excessive in nature.
+Here is an example of humanization prompts.

+??? tip "Humanization prompt"
+    ``` markdown
+    Below words/word sequences are banned.
+If you find them in the provided text, remove and replace them with simpler words that are less cringe/complex.
+Make sure you replace them with a maximum of 2nd grade writing level words.
+Don't use technical jargon, so anyone can understand this post."

+    Unveil, Leverage, Constantly, Testament, Tapestry, Beacon, Labyrinth, In Conclusion, Resonates with, Resonate, Captivate, Symphony, Unleash, Explore, Delve, harnessing, revolutionize, juncture, cusp, Hurdles, Bustling, Harnessing, Unveiling the power, Realm, Depicted, Demystify, Insurmountable, New Era, Poised, Unravel, Entanglement, Unprecedented, Eerie connection, unliving, Beacon, Unleash, Delve, Enrich, Multifaceted, Elevate, Discover, Supercharge, Unlock, Tailored, Elegant, Delve, Dive, Ever-evolving, pride, Realm, Meticulously, Grappling, Weighing, Picture, Architect, Adventure, Journey, Embark, Navigate, Navigation, dazzle, Tapestry, Enlighten, Esteemed, Shed light, Firstly, Moreover, Crucial, To consider, It is important to consider, There are a few considerations, Ensure, Furthermore, Vital, It’s essential to, Game changer, However, It’s important to note that, It’s worth mentioning that, Let’s uncover, Due to the fact that, It’s important to bear in mind, Just, That, Very, Really, Literally, Actually, Certainly, Probably, Basically, Treasure trove, Treasure, Secret weapon, Tailor
+    ```

 ### Iliciting better responses

 ??? warning "[ChatGPT Can Predict the Future when it Tells Stories Set in the Future About the Past](https://arxiv.org/abs/2404.07396)"